vdouchar/vdouchar/README.md

 ## 🔗 Find Me Online

-Since you don't use Twitter, here are a few other professional platforms you can use:

 | Platform | Description |
 | :--- | :--- |
 | **LinkedIn** | Vincent Douchar(https://www.linkedin.com/in/vincent-douchar-a84190385/) |